aidynhillyard/project-2-api/README.md

 ## Project Description

-For this project, I plan to make a resource to locate and save all-gender bathrooms.
-Users will be able to use a form to put in their location, which will return a list of all-gender bathrooms in that area.
+This project is a resource to locate and save all-gender bathrooms.
+Users can use a form to put in their location, which returns a list of all-gender bathrooms in that area.
 Users can then click on an item in the results to obtain more information (exact address, whether the bathroom is also ADA accessible and/or has a changing table).
 From that information, users can save the bathroom to their list of locations, which can be accessed through a separate route.
+The saved list contains additional information, such as specific directions or comments, when applicable.

 ## API